IMPORTANT: The deadline for this application has been extended to Friday, May 29th.

 - have a substantial track record;

-This application closes at the beginning of April.
+IMPORTANT: The deadline for this application has been extended to Friday, May 29th.
 Applications are reviewed through July.
 Funding recommendations are submitted to county council August/September.
 Funding will be disbursed for the 2020 Tier II cycle January and May 2021.

 We strongly suggest first-time ZAP applicants contact ZAP staff to discuss eligibility and what to expect from the funding cycle.

-This application is due by Friday, April 3 2020 at 5:00 PM MST.
+This application is due by Friday, May 29, 2020 at 5:00 PM MST.
 No late applications will be accepted.
+If you were funded in Tier II in 2018, you must also submit your 2018 evaluation by that deadline in order to be considered for funding.

 CONTACT ZAP STAFF AT: